NeoResearch/neo2-yellowpaper/sections/02_Network.md

 _This section is part of the Community Yellow Paper ^[See [Community Yellow Paper](https://github.com/neoresearch/yellowpaper) repository] initiative, a community-driven technical specification for Neo blockchain._

+**WARNING:** this section is an **unreleased draft**.
+It is expected to be incomplete or even to carry incorrect information, so feel free to contribute with us!

 ## Blockchain Networks: nodes and wallets

 A Blockchain can be seen and defined differently, depending on the interests around it.